JerbearKCodes/Tribal_Biomass_PNW/README.md

 # Forest Bioenergy Potential for Pacific Northwest Tribal Lands

 ## Overview
-This project assesses the sustainable forest biomass energy potential within economically viable distances of major tribal reservations in the Pacific Northwest (Oregon, Washington, and Idaho).
-The analysis evaluates how much renewable energy could be generated from forest resources under different sustainable harvest management scenarios.
-This project was carried out in R Studio in R code.
+This project assesses sustainable forest biomass energy potential within economically viable distances of major tribal reservations in the Pacific Northwest.
+Using R to analyze TreeMap and LANDFIRE spatial data, I evaluated renewable energy capacity under a 40% thinning management scenario.
+A key takeaway is the potential to power over 510,000 homes annually, effectively bridging wildfire resilience with tribal energy sovereignty.

 ## Research Question
 What is the sustainable forest bioenergy potential within 5 miles of major tribal reservations in the Pacific Northwest, and how does this potential vary across different harvest management scenarios?